Law Firm Cybersecurity Best Practices: Protecting Client Data, Compliance, and Peace of Mind

 Here are the core areas every firm should address:

-• Governance: Develop and maintain written policies and procedures, including regular reviews of internal policies and security policies, to ensure compliance and effective security governance and Information Security.
+• Governance: Develop and maintain written policies and procedures, including regular reviews of internal policies and security policies, to ensure compliance and effective security governance.

-• Technology: Use practice management software to support compliance, data security, and streamline security processes, validated through a periodic security assessment.
+• Technology: Use practice management software to support compliance and data security, validated through a periodic security assessment.

-• Access Controls: Implement strong passwords and two-factor authentication to protect sensitive data and prevent unauthorized access via firmwide identity and access management.
+• Access Controls: Implement strong passwords and two-factor authentication to protect sensitive data and prevent unauthorized access across the firm.

-• Data Encryption: Ensure data security and privacy by encrypting sensitive information both in transit and at rest, adhering to enforceable Data Encryption standards.
+• Data Encryption: Ensure data security and privacy by encrypting sensitive information both in transit and at rest, with clear firm-wide encryption standards.

-• Training: Provide ongoing employee training on cybersecurity best practices and compliance requirements as part of cybersecurity training.
+• Training: Provide ongoing employee training on cybersecurity best practices and compliance requirements.

 Want help implementing these cybersecurity controls across your firm?